cory321/Hemsy/docs/architecture/REFUND_AUDIT_TRAIL_DECISION.md

 ## Context

-Threadfolio uses Stripe Connect with Standard accounts where:
+Hemsy uses Stripe Connect with Standard accounts where:

 - Seamstresses are the merchant of record (direct charges)
 - Each seamstress has their own Stripe Dashboard access